Parameters

 The grid shows sand grain heights as a heatmap.
-Dark cells are nearly empty; bright cells are near the critical threshold.
+Light cells are nearly empty; warm-toned cells are near the critical threshold.

 Watch for cascading avalanches -- a single grain can trigger a chain reaction across the entire grid.